🎯 TL;DR — Quick Answer

 Why California Homeowners Are Choosing HELOCs Over Cash-Out Refis

-For many California homeowners, especially those who locked in historically low first-mortgage rates in 2020 and 2021, the decision isn’t always straightforward.
-While a cash-out refi might seem like the traditional route, there’s a compelling strategic case for choosing a HELOC instead.
-Let’s explore why.
+If you locked in a low rate in 2020 or 2021, the choice isn’t obvious.
+A cash-out refi might seem like the default, but there’s a strong case for a HELOC instead.
+Here’s why.

 The Great Rate Dilemma: Why Giving Up Your Low First Mortgage Rate Hurts